1 9 7 8 – 1 9 8 0 (UK)

 Nicholas Ball was married to Pamela Stephenson at the time.
 They divorced in 1984, about the time that a chap called Billy Connolly came on the scene.

-The theme music was by Andy McKay of Roxy Music.
+The theme music was by Andy McKay of Roxy Music and provided a hit single for Maggie Bell.

 Hazell Plays Solomon | Hazell Pays a Debt | Hazell & the Walking Blur | Hazell Settles the Account | Hazell Meets the First Eleven | Hazell & the Rubber-Heel Brigade | Hazell Goes to the Dogs | Hazell & the Weekend Man | Hazell Works for Nothing | Hazell & the Maltese Vulture | Hazell & the Baker Street Sleuth | Hazell & the Deptford Virgin | Hazell Bangs the Drum | Hazell gets the Boot | Hazell gets the Bird | Hazell & the Big Sleep | Hazell & the Suffolk Ghost | Hazell & Hyde | Hazell & the Happy Couple | Hazell Gets the Part | Hazell & the Public Enemy